Ultracold Neutron Guide-Coating Facility at U.Winnipeg: The Facility

 \subsubsection{Optics}

 After exiting the laser tube a copper collimator with a rectangular cross section of 9 mm by 30 mm is placed in the laser path 10 cm away from the laser exit.
 This blocks parts of the halo around the central 248 nm beam from reaching the target and reduces back-reflections to the laser.
-To ensure the internal optics of the laser are aligned, the beam shape is monitored by burning images of single laser pulses onto flash paper.
+To ensure the internal optics of the laser are aligned, the beam shape is monitored by burning images of single laser pulses onto thermal receipt paper.
+The position of the paper is shown in figure \ref{fig:optics}.
 The energy after the collimator is monitored using a handheld Gentec EO laser power meter periodically inserted into the laser beam.
-After the collimator, the beam energy is reduced to several hundred mJ/pulse (depending on laser HV settings).
-After collimating, a 1.4 m focal length 248 nm anti-reflection coated fused silica plano-convex lens from CVI Optics focuses the laser beam.
-The beam then travels through an anti-reflection coated vacuum window.
-Typically, only the air side of the window has this coating since the vacuum side gets coated with the source material, making the vacuum window a minimally reusable part between each coating.
-The optics between the laser and vacuum chamber can be seen in Fig. \ref{fig:optics}. \\
+After the collimator, the beam energy is reduced to several hundred mJ/pulse (depending on laser high voltage settings).
+After collimating, a 1.0 m focal length 248 nm anti-reflection coated fused silica plano-convex lens from CVI Optics (PLCX-50.8-749.5-UV-248) focuses the laser beam.
+The beam then travels through an anti-reflection coated vacuum window (also from CVI optics, Part no. W1-PW1-2025-UV-248).
+Typically, only the air side of the window has this coating, as the vacuum side gets coated with the PLD material, meaning an anti-reflective coating on the inside of the chamber would quickly become occluded.
+The optics between the laser and vacuum chamber can be seen in figure \ref{fig:optics}. \\